Best Cold Weather Running Gear of 2024

 Best Insulated Winter Running Tights: Gorewear R3 Thermo Tights ($120)

 These tights zip at the lower leg for easier donning and doffing.
 There is an easy-access side pocket on the thigh and a small zippered rear pocket for keys and other small valuables.
-However, their sizing is slightly more limited than the Patagonia tights above.
+The sizing is slightly more limited than the Patagonia tights above.
 The women’s sizes fit waists measuring from 23.5 inches to 32.25 inches, and the men’s tights fit waist sizes from 27.5 to 40.25 inches.

 Shop the Women's Gorewear R3 Thermo Tights Shop the Men's Gorewear R3 Thermo Tights